gpdock/rdock-drug-race/README.md

 ```
 will create and populate /opt/rdock/lib /opt/rdock/bin and /opt/rdock/data
 #### 4. run rDock:
-rDock requires several environment variables to be set.
+rDock requires several environment variables to be set.<br>
-First, RBT_ROOT, which must point to the installation directory
+First, RBT_ROOT, which must point to the installation directory<br>
 Second, libRbt.so file must be accessible, either by having it registered
-by ld or by prepending $RBT_ROOT/lib to LD_LIBRARY_PATH variable
+by ld or by prepending $RBT_ROOT/lib to LD_LIBRARY_PATH variable<br>
 Third and last (this is 'optional'), rDock binaries should be accessible
 from PATH, which can be done by prepending $RBT_ROOT/bin to PATH variable.
 this can be put in any profile file or an environment module: